 The first recorded burials in Telluride’s Lone Tree Cemetery were in the mid-late 1800’s, during Telluride’s mining boom era, when avalanches, flu epidemics, mining accidents and labor strikes took many lives.
 The 1996 Lone Tree Cemetery Survey stated that at that time, “The Cemetery Board estimated that there are more than 2,000 burials in the Lone Tree Cemetery, many without headstones or markers.”
-Today, over twenty years later, as the community has grown, so has the number of souls whose final resting place lies in the Lone Tree Cemetery.
+Today, as the community has grown, so has the number of souls whose final resting place lies in the Lone Tree Cemetery.

 The Cemetery is governed by a three member, volunteer board, appointed by the San Miguel County Board of Commissioners, and operates in accordance with rules authorized by the Colorado county cemetery district statute, C.R.S.
 30-20-801 to 808.
 The mission of the Board is to preserve, protect and maintain this historic asset and insure the past, present and future history of Telluride have representation in the Lone Tree Cemetery.